Are organic cotton tampons better? The truth about organic tampons

 Tampons aren’t the only period products that can trigger TSS.
 Pads, sponges, and menstrual cups can, too.
 So, which products are safe—or at least safer?
 To date, no TSS cases have been associated with a menstrual disc.

 Protecting yourself from TSS has less to do with which products you use and more to do with how you use them.
 To stay safe, make sure to change your period product as frequently as recommended by the manufacturer.
-Don’t forget to remove your tampon—and avoid using tampons that are more absorbent than your period requires.
+Don’t forget to remove your tampon—and avoid using tampons that are more absorbent than your menstrual flow requires.
 Finally, always wash your hands before changing products.

 Have other burning questions about organic period products or sustainability?
 Hit us up: Email firstname.lastname@example.org and we’ll get back to you right away.